 This post is also available in: हिन्दी (Hindi)

-These heavenly beings are, in rank, a little higher than man (Hebrews 2:7).
-God sends these holy unfallen beings to minister to the believers (Hebrews 1:14).
+These heavenly beings are a little higher than man in rank (Hebrews 2:7).
+God sends His elect angels to minister to the believers (Hebrews 1:14).
 They are constantly engaged in battle with the dark forces to protect God’s faithful children (Psalm 34:7; 91:11; Luke 4:10; Matthew 18:10).
-All these faculties show that they are indeed moral beings with free will.

 Satan was an angel originally called Lucifer in heaven.
-He was created perfect.
+He was created perfect without sinful nature (Ezekiel 28:15).
 Before his fall, he was the leader of all the angelic host.
 But he rebelled against God.
-And his rebellion is proof of how these heavenly beings exercise their free will.
+His rebellion is proof of how these heavenly beings exercise their free will.

 Lucifer desired to be like God in position, power, and glory, but not in character.
-Even though he was created by God, he wanted for himself the worship of the angelic host, which was due to the Creator alone.
-Instead of seeking to honor God and make Him supreme in the love of angels, he sought for himself first position in those affections.
+Even though he was merely a created being, he didn’t want to worship God but desired for himself the worship of the angelic host.
+Instead of seeking to honor his Maker and make Him supreme in the love of angels, he sought for himself first position in those affections.

 Lucifer, through lies, won the support of one-third of the angels (Revelation 12:3, 4).
-These angels when they sinned also exercised their free will and rebelled against God thus causing a division in heaven.
-But most of the angelic host (1 Timothy 5:21) used their free will to love and serve God.
+These angels also exercised their free will and rebelled against God thus causing a division in heaven.
+But most of the angelic host (1 Timothy 5:21) chose to love and serve God.

 After a probation period, “war broke out in heaven: Michael and his angels fought with the dragon; and the dragon and his angels fought, but they did not prevail, nor was a place found for them in heaven any longer.
 So, the great dragon was cast out, that serpent of old, called the Devil and Satan, who deceives the whole world; he was cast to the earth, and his angels were cast out with him” (Revelation 12:7-9).
 This war took place before the creation of this world.

 When God created this world, Satan succeeded in deceiving Adam and Eve into breaking God’s command (Genesis 2:16,17).
-And, thus, our first parents sinned.
+And, thus, our first parents fell.
 “Therefore, just as through one man sin entered the world, and death through sin, and thus death spread to all men” (Romans 5:12).
-Mankind fell and was separated from God (Genesis 3).
+Consequently, mankind was separated from God (Genesis 3).

 God’s love embraces all people, but directly benefits only those who accept it.
 “But as many as received Him, to them He gave the right to become children of God, to those who believe in His name” (John 1:12).
 Love needs reciprocity to be fully effective.